cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

    * - ``system.process.entries.out``
      - Number of entries written out by the Map or Reduce phase

-These metrics are available in a Services context:
+These metrics are available in a services context:

 .. list-table::
    :header-rows: 1